bparanj/crystal/programming/hivegrid/packer-credentials.md

 ### 1. **Environment Variables**

-Packer uses the AWS SDK for Go, which looks for credentials in a specific order, including environment variables such as `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY`.
+Packer uses the AWS SDK for Go, which looks for credentials in a specific order,  environment variables such as `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY`.
 You can check which credentials are set in your environment by running the following commands in your terminal (not recommended in shared or public environments due to security concerns):

 ```bash
 echo $AWS_ACCESS_KEY_ID